Arlodotexe/OwlCore.Kubo/docs/KuboBootstrapper.md

 > **Warning** Don't use the bootstrapper unless you need to.
 If the user already has a running Kubo node, use that instead of spawning another one.

 ## Get a Kubo binary
-Before you can use the bootstrapper, you need an `IFile` that points to the Kubo binary.
+Before you can use the bootstrapper, you need an `IFile` of the Kubo binary.

 If the user is online, [KuboDownloader](KuboDownloader.md) can automatically download and extract the correct Kubo binary for the running operating system and architecture from the IPFS shipyard.